evboMC/evboMC/README.md

 guys i swear im not evil if u talk to me first ill gladly talk back usually w2i tho

-dont post my skins / copy ok. inspo = ok
+dont post my skins / copy. inspo = ok

 i switch fandoms up alot so you may see me in mutiple areassuh